Fredkim-labs/virutal-machine/README.md

 - Go to https://portal.azure.com/#home to get started

-- Once your there click on/ search Resource Groups and afterward click on create
+- Once you are there click on/ search Resource Groups and afterward click on create

-- For me I named mine RG-LAB-02 as this was my second lab and for the region since i'm located in the Eastcoast East US 2 worked out for me and the other labs
+- I named mine RG-LAB-02 as this was my second lab and for the region since I'm located in the Eastcoast East US 2 worked out for me and the other labs
   <br><br>

 <h3>&#9313; Create The Virtual Machine With The Virtual Network</h3>